mslycn/my-home-assistant-docker-project/README.md

 # How to run Home Assistant Container on Debian12 using Docker: A Beginner's Guide

+Chapter 1.
+Install Raspberry Pi OS Lite (64-bit)

+Not all versions are compatible with all Raspberry Pi models.
+For example, the Raspberry Pi 4 can run only on Raspberry Pi OS 10 or more, and the Raspberry Pi 3B+ requires Raspberry Pi OS 9 or 10, etc.

 # How to run Home Assistant Container on Debian12 using Docker